 - There wasn’t a firewall + VLAN to isolate the traffic.
 This leaves my homelab services exposed/ vulnerable IoT devices being used as attack entry points / greedy apps and hardware to fingerprint the intranet / my misconfigured malware lab to ruin everyone’s life in the family

 - I had no visibility into what’s happening in the home network.
-As a guy who worked in SOC, I want to be the first to know if there’s an intrusion
+As someone who used to worked on detection, I want to be the first to know if there’s an intrusion

 - The WiFi extender didn’t support seamless roaming so I had to manually switch between SSIDs if I walked into a room where the signal from the extender is stronger.